Is Meditation Even Working? + 11-Minute Meditation

 A few quick notes—

 New to Home Base?
-We have over 60 free guided meditations in our audio library, over 360 meditations on YouTube, and a growing number of community practice videos.
-All can be part of your daily meditation support.
+We have over 70 free guided meditations in our audio library, over 60 extended meditations, over 365 meditations on YouTube, and a growing number of community practice videos.
+New writing, new audio meditations, and new DNP live community practice sessions happen every week.

 THIS WEEK ON THE MIND BOD ADVENTURE POD